Jason Jarrett (footballer): Playing career

 He was out of favour for the "Canaries" in 2005–06, playing just eleven league games.
-He joined Plymouth Argyle on a six-week loan in November 2005, who were managed by former Stoke boss Tony Pulis.
+He joined Plymouth Argyle on a six-week loan in November 2005, managed by former Stoke boss Tony Pulis.
 He played seven games for the Devon-based club before returning to Norwich to help the club during an injury crisis.
 In March 2006, he joined Preston North End on loan until the end of the season, with a view to a permanent transfer afterwards.
 Norwich were paid £30,000 for the loan deal and the permanent transfer would go through for an undisclosed sum.

 The 2006–07 season saw him play for three different clubs.
 Losing his place in the Preston side in September, he joined Hull City on loan in November 2006, to provide midfield cover for the injury-stricken club.
 In February 2007, he joined Leicester City on an initial one-month loan period.
 He made his debut in Leicester's 2–0 victory at Portman Road against Ipswich Town.
 On 23 February 2007, the loan was extended until the end of the season.
-He finished with thirteen appearances for the "Foxes" and would have joined the club permanently had manager Rob Kelly not lost his job.
+He finished with 13 appearances for the "Foxes" and would have joined the club permanently had manager Rob Kelly not lost his job.
 Back at Carrow Road, Jarrett was transfer listed at the end of the season.
 In October 2007 he was sent on loan to Queens Park Rangers for three months, but only played two games, returning to Deepdale after just a few weeks.
 He joined League One Oldham Athletic on an end-of-season loan in January 2008.
-He scored three times in fifteen games for the "Latics", including two in a 4–1 victory against Roses derby rivals Huddersfield Town, before also missing a penalty that would have completed a first career hat-trick.
+He scored three times in 15 games for the "Latics", including two in a 4–1 victory against Roses derby rivals Huddersfield Town, before also missing a penalty that would have completed a first career hat-trick.